-In casual American English, "He tried to pull himself out of the pool using a pole" sounds like "hee TRAHYD tuh PUUL hihm-SEHLF OWT uhv dhuh POOL YOO-zuhng uh POHL".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "He tried to pull himself out of the pool using a pole" as "hee TRAHYD tuh PUUL hihm-SEHLF OWT uhv dhuh POOL YOO-zuhng uh POHL" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on tried, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.